John Haslem (politician)

-He was elected as the first Liberal Party member for the House of Representatives seat of Canberra in 1975, serving until his defeat by Labor Party's Ros Kelly in the 1980 election.
+He was elected as the first Liberal Party member for the House of Representatives electorate of Canberra in 1975, serving until his defeat by the Labor Party's Ros Kelly in the 1980 election.
 His notable achievement in office being his service on the Parliamentary Committee that initiated and launched the New Parliament House.

-After leaving Parliament he returned to the practice of law in Canberra as a Partner in National firm Dawson Waldron.
+After leaving Parliament he returned to the practice of law in Canberra as a Partner in National firm Dawson Waldron, now owned by Ashurst LLC.
 In 1989, Haslem unsuccessfully sought election to the inaugural ACT Legislative Assembly, running as an independent candidate.

 He later became Chairman of an Australian top ten legal firm.
 He also with his wife (Caryl Haslem) interested himself in investing in award-winning food, wine and cooking businesses.
 He is a keen Rotarian, supporter of private schools, and business associations in Canberra, and from 2000, on the south coast of New South Wales.
 He owned and grew three national real estate franchises in the coastal area and today continues to work as a successful real estate agent in Batemans Bay.
 In 2018 he was elected as National President of The Association of Former Members of the Parliament of Australia.